-Bearwallow Mountain has a special place in my heart.
-Even though I don't hike there very often.
-But because I helped build part of the trail (there were so many other volunteers who gave so much more time) and I was in on the conversation that started the trail, it's dear to me.
-And even if none of that happened, it's such a beautiful place that you naturally open your heart to that mountain once you hike to the top.
+Bearwallow Mountain has a special place in my heart, even though I don't hike there very often.
+But because I helped build part of the trail (there were so many other volunteers who gave so much more time) and I was part of the conversation that started the trail, it's dear to me.
+Even if none of that was the case, it's such a beautiful place.

-The mountain has so much history to it and so many stories about it.
+The mountain has so much history to it and many stories about it.
 Bearwallow Mountain sits at 4,232 ft. straddling the Eastern Continental Divide in a tiny town/community called Gerton.
-At the summit is a grassy meadow with a 360* degree view overlooking towns like Asheville, Hendersonville, Lake Lure, and the Blue Ridge mountains like Mt.
+At the summit is a grassy meadow with a 360° degree view overlooking towns like Asheville, Hendersonville, Lake Lure, and Blue Ridge mountains like Mt.
 Mitchell, Mt.
 Pisgah, and Black Balsam.
-There is also a historic fire tower at the summit, which was retired of its duty in the mid-90s.
+There's also a historic fire tower at the summit, which was retired as an active fire tower in the mid-90s.

 Clyde Curtis who staffed the fire tower and lived at the top of Bearwallow Mountain for 35 years has some great stories.
-Peter Barr of Carolina Mountain Land Conservancy, a local land conservationist nonprofit, interviewed Clyde about his life on Bearwallow Mountain:
+Peter Barr of Carolina Mountain Land Conservancy (now known as Conserving Carolina), a local land conservationist nonprofit, interviewed Clyde about his life on Bearwallow Mountain:

-We brought a friend in town up Bearwallow Mountain recently...
+We brought a friend from out of town up Bearwallow Mountain recently...

 Carolina Mountain Land Conservancy placed an 81 acre conservation easement at the top of Bearwallow Mountain.
-The goal is to conserve over 470 acres eventually.
+The goal is to eventually conserve over 470 acres.

-Through the trees you can see Lake Lure, which is about 12 miles from Bearwallow Mountain.
+Through the trees you can see Lake Lure, which is about 12 miles away.

 Gnarly windswept trees at the summit.

-View from Grassy Balt at the summit of Bearwallow Mountain overlooking Hendersonville and the Blue Ridge mountains, more specifically the Blue Ridge Escarpment.
+View from Grassy Bald at the summit of Bearwallow Mountain overlook Hendersonville and the Blue Ridge mountains, more specifically the Blue Ridge Escarpment.

-A sheet of ice covering a section of the trail.
+A sheet of ice covered a section of the trail.

-At Florence Nature Preserve, a 600-acre property that was donated to Carolina Mountain Land Conservancy.
+Florence Nature Preserve is a 600-acre property that was donated to Carolina Mountain Land Conservancy.

-If you're in the Asheville area, I would recommend making a trip out to Bearwallow Mountain and Florence Nature Preserve!
+I'd recommend making a trip out to Bearwallow Mountain and Florence Nature Preserve if you're in the Asheville area!
 It's not a hard (or long) hike but the view is stellar.